What is the main source of law authorising this entity form?

 Companies House.

-What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.:
+What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.: Articles or other formation document, Articles or other formation document, Group structure, Share capital, Directors, Accounts, Insolvency, good-standing, liquidation, Liens and encumbrances on the shares, Liens and encumbrances on assets of the entity, Other (e.g. litigation, tax matters)

 The following must be filed at Companies House (and are all publicly available):

-• Memorandum of Association;
+- Memorandum of Association;

-• Articles of association (if amending or replacing the model articles);
+- Articles of Association (if amending or replacing the model articles);

-• Annual statutory financial accounts;
+- Annual statutory financial accounts;

-• Information in relation to persons with significant control;
+- Information in relation to PSCs; and

-• Concept of voluntary registration of company charges but, because of sanctions for non-registration, a company will usually deliver a statement of particulars for any charge it gives over its assets.
+- There is a concept of voluntary registration of company charges but, because of sanctions for non-registration, a company will usually deliver a statement of particulars for any charge it gives over its assets.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-The board of directors is the executive body of a company and their main job is to make decisions on the general day-to-day running of the company.
+The Board of Directors is the Executive Body of a company, and their main job is to make decisions on the general day-to-day running of the company.
 Many directors will have service agreements which will detail their responsibilities in greater depth.

-• Act within his or her powers (s 171 CA 2006);
+- Act within his or her powers (s 171 CA 2006);

-• Exercise independent judgment (s 173 CA 2006);
+- Exercise independent judgment (s 173 CA 2006);

-• Exercise reasonable care, skill and diligence (s 174 CA 2006);
+- Exercise reasonable care, skill, and diligence (s 174 CA 2006);

-• Avoid conflicts of interest (s 175 CA 2006);
+- Avoid conflicts of interest (s 175 CA 2006);

-• Not accept benefits from third parties (s 176 CA 2006); and
+- Not accept benefits from third parties (s 176 CA 2006); and

 How are the members of the executive body appointed, dismissed and replaced?